genn-team/genn/docs/building_networks.rst

     model.batch_size = 512

 Parameters and sparse connectivity are shared across all batches.
-Whether state variables are duplicated or shared is controlled by the :class:`.VarAccess` or :class:`.CustomUpdateVarAccess` property associated with each variable.
+Whether state variables are duplicated or shared is controlled by the :class:`.VarAccess` or :class:`.CustomUpdateVarAccess` enumeration associated with each variable.
 Please see TODO for more details.

 Additionally, any preferences exposed by the backend can be configured here.